2024 African Landing Day Commemoration Events Throughout Hampton

-(MENAFN- GlobeNewsWire - Nasdaq) Series of events will commemorate the first enslaved Africans in English North America
+(MENAFN- GlobeNewsWire - Nasdaq) [Corrected Date] Series of events will commemorate the first enslaved Africans in English North America

-On August 24 from 10 a.m. - 4 pm join the Fort Monroe Authority, National Park Service, Project 1619, Inc. and the City of Hampton for the 2024 African Landing Day Commemoration and Soil Blending Ceremony held at Fort Monroe.
+Join the Fort Monroe Authority, National Park Service, Project 1619, Inc. and the City of Hampton on August 24 from 10 a.m. - 4 p.m. for the 2024 African Landing Day Commemoration and Soil Blending Ceremony at Fort Monroe.
 The Soil Blending Ceremony, will mark the site of the African Landing Memorial, which is slated to be completed in 2026.
 Soil from Angola will be blended with soil from Fort Monroe and other Virginia sites.
 This ceremony will include cultural honors and recognitions plus youth activities, a Parade of Nations, a Flower Petal Ceremony, a drum call and a bell ringing ceremony.
-There will be special guests performances by Sheila Arnold, storyteller; Leah Glenn Dance Theatre; KAM Kelly & The DAY Program and Tidewater African Cultural Alliance.
+There will be special guest performances by Sheila Arnold, storyteller; Leah Glenn Dance Theatre; KAM Kelly & The DAY Program and Tidewater African Cultural Alliance.

 African Landing Day Commemoration Events Schedule: